-- Safety equipment, small tools, and supplies you needed for your job. - Uniforms required by your employer, and which you may not usually wear away from work. - Protective clothing required in your work, such as hard hats, safety shoes, and glasses. - Physical examinations your employer said you must have. - Dues to professional organizations and chambers of commerce. - Subscriptions to professional journals. - Fees to employment agencies and other costs to look for a new job in your present occupation, even if you do not get a new job. - Certain business use of part of your home.
-For details, including limits that apply, use TeleTax topic 509 (see page 10) or see Pub.
+- Safety equipment, small tools, and supplies needed for your job. - Uniforms required by your employer that are not suitable for ordinary wear. - Protective clothing required in your work, such as hard hats, safety shoes, and glasses - Physical examinations required by your employer. - Dues to professional organizations and chambers of commerce. - Subscriptions to professional journals. - Fees to employment agencies and other costs to look for a new job in your present occupation, even if you do not get a new job. - Certain business use of part of your home.
+For details, including limits that apply, use TeleTax topic 509 (see page 11 of the Form 1040 instructions) or see Pub.
 587. - Certain educational expenses.
-For details, use TeleTax topic 513 (see page 10) or see Pub.
+For details, use TeleTax topic 513 (see page 11 of the Form 1040 instructions) or see Pub.
 508.